BDC Hamburger Icon

 • Create a process that focuses on achieving $8,000 per month (adding up to $96,000 for the year).

-• Check your sales totals monthly to evaluate if you’re reaching your goal.
+• Check your sales totals monthly to see whether you’re reaching your goal.

 Measuring draws your focus, helping you boost your odds of achieving your goal.
-One good way to measure is to have a dashboard arranged by month.
-For example, you could use a chart like this:
+One good way to track progress is to use a dashboard arranged by month.
+You could, for example, use a chart like this:

 Month